 - Mark contact information and backup contact information on the inside of your kennel.
 Label the outside of your kennel with the word “Live Animal” and an arrow showing which side is up.
 Also, indicate if the animal is poisonous.
 All letters should be over an inch tall.
 Although sedation/tranquilization isn’t recommended at high altitudes, you have to indicate any medication and time administered on the kennel.

 - Avoid feeding your dog any food that could be potentially dangerous, especially certain human foods such as garlic or chives.
 The last thing you would want is for your pooch to fall really ill in the middle of the flight.
 Here’s a great guide compiled by TheGoodyPet on what these foods are.

 A Few Other Things On Flying With A Dog

 If you’ve served our Country, thank you.
 Be sure to ask about the U.S. Military discounts offered by most airlines.

-Many variety of snub-nosed animals aren’t permitted to fly on some airlines because their noses make it difficult to breath.
+Many varieties of snub-nosed animals aren’t permitted to fly on some airlines because their noses make it difficult to breathe.
 These include Persian, Himalayan, Bulldog and Pug breeds.